 OpenCIM provides a realistic, expandable environment through interfaces to third party hardware (CNC machines, robots, peripheral equipment, etc.).
 Students can learn first-hand how other disciplines such as Production Scheduling, Manufacturing Resource Planning (MRP), Order Entry Systems, and Database Management Systems (Xbase) can be used to optimize the production process.

-In this version of OpenCIM, three additional OpenCIM products are also available:
+In this version of OpenCIM, two additional OpenCIM products are also available:

-- OpenFMS for a small CIM system which may include a single robot and one or two CNC machines. - OpenCIM Offline a simulation only version of OpenCIM. - OpenCIM Intro an offline version which does not include the Setup Module.
+- OpenFMS for a small CIM system which may include a single robot and one or two CNC machines. - OpenCIM Offline a simulation only version of OpenCIM.